egret-labs/egret-docs-en/Wing/editor/resdepot/README.md

 ## Introduction
-The [resource configuration file] (../../../extension/RES/loadConfig/README.md) used in the egret project is a file of json format.
+The [resource configuration file](../../../extension/RES/loadConfig/README.md) used in the egret project is a file of json format.
 The resource configuration file can be edited with any text editor, providing a visual editing method in the wing.
 Such visual editing provides a more convenient operation, capable of automatically checking the errors in the configuration file and operating in batches, etc.

 ## Introduction to features
 Open default.res.json to display the following interface: